Brian-Pho/RVST598_Speech-Emotion-Recognition/README.md

 | SAVEE      | &#10004; | &#10004; | &#10004; | &#10004; | &#10004; | &#10004; | &#10004; | &#10006; | &#10006;   | &#10006;   | &#10006; | &#10006; |
 | EmoV-DB    | &#10004; | &#10004; | &#10004; | &#10006; | &#10006; | &#10006; | &#10006; | &#10006; | &#10006;   | &#10006;   | &#10004; | &#10004; |

-The databases were not upload to Github due to their size and copy restrictions.
+The databases were not uploaded to Github due to their size and copy restrictions.